A Beginner’s Guide to Rainbow Shark Care

 However, before you think of bringing a rainbow shark to its new home, there are a few things you should be aware of, such as the fish’s natural habitat, temperament, tank requirements, and much more.

-In this beginner’s guide to rainbow shark care, we will go through everything you need to know before and after buying the fish.
+In this beginner’s guide we will go through everything you need to know before and after buying this fish.

 They belong to the Cyprinidae family and are classified as Epalzeorhynchos frenatum.